1940 NFL season

 The 1940 NFL season was the 21st regular season of the National Football League.
+The ten teams of the league each played an 11 game schedule, for a total of 55 regular season games.

-The season ended when the Chicago Bears defeated the Washington Redskins in the NFL Championship Game by 73–0; this result still stands as the most one-sided victory (and highest score) in NFL history as of the 2022-2023 season.
+The season ended on December 8, when the Chicago Bears defeated the Washington Redskins in the NFL Championship Play-off Game by a score of 73–0 in front of 36,034 fans.
+This result still stands as the most one-sided victory (and highest score) in NFL history as of the 2025 season.